simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 19 2024 1534 UTC.

-Radio Blackout Forecast for Dec 19-Dec 21 2024
+Radio Blackout Forecast for Dec 20-Dec 22 2024

-              Dec 19        Dec 20        Dec 21
+              Dec 20        Dec 21        Dec 22
-R1-R2           40%           45%           45%
+R1-R2           50%           45%           45%
 R3 or greater    5%            5%            5%

-Rationale: There is an increasing chance for R1-R2 (Minor-Moderate) events over 19-21 Dec as Region 3927 rotates fully onto the visible disk.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```